Entertainment, Arts and Sports Practice

 Some publishers do insist on an assignment of copyright.
 This is more common in the academic and professional fields, for special commissions and for textbooks.
 There are some concerns for an author when granting the copyright to the publisher.
 The copyright owner controls the right to modify the work (to change the words and substitute new illustrations, for example), and controls the right to permit new works to be created based on the work (such as a book series, a film or a television program).
 Authors who grant copyright to a publisher may be able to reduce their concerns by restricting in the publishing contract what the publisher is entitled to do, requiring author approval of the exercise of certain rights and providing for a reversion of rights upon the occurrence (or nonoccurrence) of certain events.

-Kate Rowe is a partner in SGR’s Intellectual Porperty Practice and also heads the Etertainment Practice, where she advises on software and Internet technology marketing, publishing, visual arts and licensing issues.
+Kate Rowe is a partner in SGR’s Intellectual Property Practice and also heads the Entertainment Practice, where she advises on software and Internet technology marketing, publishing, visual arts, and licensing issues.